-To be honest I had no clue how does it work in the real life and I received many questions about it, so I will share my experience.
+To be honest I had no clue how does it work in real-life and I received many questions about it so I will share my experience.
 When we arrived at the airport Putu was already there, waiting for us.
-He took us into our hotel (since it was already late afternoon) and we agreed on which time he should pick us up the next day.
+He took us to our hotel (since it was already late in the afternoon) and we agreed on which time he should pick us up the next day.

 Long story short, I really can’t recommend enough to have a private driver.
 Everything was just so perfect!